gmhafiz/go8/README.md

 # Tools

-While the above quickstart is sufficient to start the API, some tools are included for easier task management.
+While the above quick start is sufficient to start the API, some tools are included for easier task management.

 A. This project uses [Task](https://github.com/go-task/task) to handle various tasks such as migration, generation of swagger docs, build and run the app.
-It is essentially a [sh interpreter ](https://github.com/mvdan/sh).
-Only requirement is to download the binary and append to your `PATH` variable.
+It is essentially a [sh interpreter](https://github.com/mvdan/sh).

 Install task runner binary bash script: